jehanf/please/README.md

 ```
 to start the creation of your new project, no matter what is it, I'll only ask you a couple of questions that needs to be answered.

+You can also do a simple `$ please create wordpress` (or replace wordpress by the correct framework you want to use).

-Or, the second option, very easy to understand :
+And the second option, very easy to understand :

 ```bash
 $ please delete